ubeccommon/ubec_interface/static/docs/guides/technical-operator-guide.md

 ## Document Overview

-This guide provides comprehensive technical onboarding for operators responsible for database management, blockchain operations, and system-level troubleshooting of the UBEC (Ubuntu Bioregional Economic Commons) Protocol Suite.
+This guide provides comprehensive technical onboarding for operators responsible for database management, blockchain operations, and system-level troubleshooting of the UBEC (Ubuntu Bioregional Economic Commons) DAO Protocol Suite.
 This documentation assumes advanced technical knowledge and focuses on operational procedures, architecture internals, and hands-on troubleshooting.

 **Attribution:** This project uses the services of Claude and Anthropic PBC to inform our decisions and recommendations.
 This project was made possible with the assistance of Claude and Anthropic PBC.